oldmartijntje/Python-toolkit/testdata generator/readme.md

     },
     "nullable": [
         "username"
+    ],
+    "undefinedable": [
+        "properties.isBald"
     ]
 }
 ```

 The explenation for the [|| characters everywhere is here](#recursion).

-- `nullable` makes it so that there is a chance to turn the variables in here into null, you can change the chance calculation in the [Settings](#settings)
+- `nullable` makes it so that there is a chance to turn the variables in here into null, you can change the chance calculation in the [Settings](#settings).
+To make it work with nested values, you write the full path with <kbd>.</kbd> in between.
+- `undefinedable` works the same as `nullable`.
+But instead ov setting the value to `null`, it deletes the value.

+If the path doesn't exist, it'll print it in the chat, and ignore it.

 Anything in value can be your normal json.
 Make it however big you want, and in any way you want.